 Fabric Weight Guide: How to Choose the Right Fabric Weight

-After learning so much information about fabric weight, how can you choose the right weight?
+How can you choose the right weight after learning so much information?
 Don't worry.
 The following section will offer you help.

 Factors Influencing Fabric Weight Selection

 Selecting the right fabric weight is crucial for your project's success.
-Here are key factors to consider when making your choice:
+Here are key factors to consider:

-• Stretchability Needs: Stretchy garments often need lighter weight fabrics that contain elastic fibers, ensuring comfort and fit.
+3. Stretchability Needs: Stretchy garments often need lighter-weight fabrics with elastic fibers, ensuring comfort and fit.

-• Durability Requirements: For items that need to withstand a lot of wear and tear, go for a higher GSM fabric.
+6. Durability Requirements: For items that need to withstand a lot of wear and tear, choose a fabric with a higher GSM.

-• Sewing Experience Level: If you're new to sewing, start with medium weight fabrics, as they're easier to handle.
+7. Sewing Experience Level: If you're new to sewing, start with medium-weight fabrics, as they're easier to handle.

 Specific Material Weight Comparison